DWOW: 1995–2006: The first K-Lite

 In 1995, the station was sold to the Vera Group through the then-newly established Advanced Media Broadcasting System under the helm of Jinji Buhain (a niece of then-Manila Auxiliary Bishop Teodoro Buhain).
 It changed its call letters to DWKX and moved to the Philcomcen Building in Pasig.

 K-Lite started airing on October 23, 1995.
 Joe Schmoe was the first to go on board with his first song "Pride (In the Name of Love)" by U2, followed by Paul Reno, Jay Latin, Dick Reese, Joshua, Martin Gill and Little David.
 It was dubbed as Manila's "First Interactive Radio Station" as it aired an adult contemporary format with daring, thought provoking talk.
 Within a few months, it became one of the favorite radio stations of young professionals and hip listeners.

 Through the years, K-Lite aired quality talk shows, including the groundbreaking program, Talk Back with Joshua and Jinji (replaced by Vince Faner and Amy Godniez in 1998), as well as Nitelite with Li'l David, Monica and The Blade, Girl Talk with Monica and Jinji, Sportslite with Anthony Suntay and Twisted with Jessica Zafra and Li'l David.
 K-Lite started the trend of talk shows becoming a staple on the FM band.

 The station later changed its format to attract more audiences from different demographics.
 From "The Right Kind of Lite" format in the late 1990s, to "Best Music of the 80s, 90s & Today" at the turn of the century, to "Manila's Lite Alternative" from 2003 to 2006.
 By then, K-Lite has switched its format to Modern AC.

 103.5 K-Lite created promotional events that were more than just listener parties.
 The station brought their loyal listeners to front row seats at the Grammy Awards, international concert tours and celebrity events, and later on, serving free Starbucks Coffee to the call center agents.
-K-Lite also made its milestone as the very first radio station that covered The Dodgeball Cup on The Morning Brew.
+K-Lite also made its milestone as the first radio station that covered The Dodgeball Cup on The Morning Brew.

 Disc jockeys of K-Lite made their final broadcast all together on November 30, 2006, to give thanks to their loyal listeners.

 Its lite alternative format has since been carried over to sister station Jam 88.3.